Alfred Gomis

-Amigo Alfred Benjamin Junior Gomis (born 5 September 1993) is a Senegalese professional footballer who plays as a goalkeeper for club Palermo and the Senegal national team.
+Amigo Alfred Benjamin Junior Gomis (born 5 September 1993) is a Senegalese professional footballer who plays as a goalkeeper for the Senegal national team.

 Early life

 Born in Ziguinchor, Senegal, he moved to Cuneo, Italy, with his family soon afterwards.
 He has two brothers who are also footballers: Lys and Maurice.
 He is a dual citizen of Italy and Senegal.
 He is of Bissau-Guinean descent through his maternal family.

 Club career

 Early career

 Gomis grew up in the Torino youth system, and on 3 July 2013, he was officially loaned to Calabrian club Crotone in Serie B. On 14 September, he made his debut against Spezia, which ended 1–0 for the Rossoblu.
 Despite his young age and lack of experience, Gomis played as a starter and collected 39 appearances, plus one appearance in the playoffs, as well as one in Coppa Italia.

 At the end of the season, he was recalled by Torino, who decided to loan him again, but only after he was made available for the preliminaries of the Europa League as second-choice goalkeeper, behind Daniele Padelli, against Brommapojkarna on 31 July 2014.